GustavoFLuz/LeagueProfireTracker/README.md

 1. Install the prerequisites and clone de repository
 2. Through terminal write `npm install`
 3. Run `npm start`, it will run the application at http://localhost:3000/
+* To setup the API key you can do it through a .env file with VITE_API_KEY="YOUR_API_KEY" or through the app itself

 ## Built With